Drayux/DanceDanceIsolation/README.md

-### DANCE DANCE ISOLATION: Modular keybind mapping script for Alien: Isolation (and other games)
+### DANCE DANCE ISOLATION: Modular keybind remapping for Alien: Isolation (and other games)

 ## ABOUT